 The ISQua Board decided to use a third-party election to ensure that there is full integrity in the nomination and voting process.

-The third-party system allows Members to vote at any time between 1st September 2020 and 6th October 2020.
+The third-party system allows Members to vote at any time between 18th August 2022 and 22nd September 2022.
 This will boost participation of ISQua Members in the Board elections.

 The tallying of voting is carried out independently.

 CIVICA has adopted the ISO27001 Standard as the basis for its security controls, these controls are comprehensive and are designed to protect the infrastructure and data of systems in use by CIVICA and its customers.

 The controls cover a wide range of policies, processes and procedures based on best practice for the security of IT infrastructure and systems.